What are NFTs?

 What’s more, you can supplement digital assets with physical assets.
 For instance, you could sell an NFT of the 1st through 50th digital copy of your new book for $100 – $500, and then mail them a physical special edition signed by you.

-Or you could offer a Zoom call or other one-on-one meeting with an ardent fan who purchases one of your NFTs.
+Or you could offer a Zoom call or other type of one-on-one meeting with an ardent fan who purchases one of your NFTs.

 The combination of digital and physical assets is a nice one-two punch, making the NFT even more attractive to fans.